FK Partizan: Contemporary history (2007–2020)

 In summer of 2013, Partizan eliminated Shirak (1–1, away goal) and lost against Ludogorets Razgrad (1–3 on aggregate).
 In play-off round for 2013–14 UEFA Europa League, Partizan played with Thun.
 Partizan beat Thun 1–0 in Belgrade, but lost 0–3 in Thun and failed to get in Europa League.
 Without a single trophy and group stage of some European competition, the season was the worst in last ten years.

 After a year of absence from the European scene, Partizan entered at the 2014–15 UEFA Europa League by beating Neftchi total score 5–3 (3–2 at home and 1–2 away).
-Partizan is after the draw, placed in Group C with Tottenham Hotspur, Beşiktaş and Asteras Tripoli.
+Partizan is after the draw, placed in Group C with Tottenham Hotspur, Beşiktaş and Asteras Tripolis.
 Partizan began the Europa League in excellent form and remained undefeated against the English giant Tottenham, but in the next four games, the club were defeated.
 The 2014–15 season was a successful for Partizan, winning the Serbian championship and securing passage to the group stage of the Europa League.

 After falling out of the play–off for the Champions League in the summer of 2015, Partizan has directly entered the 2015–16 UEFA Europa League.
 The club was placed in Group L alongside Athletic Bilbao, AZ Alkmaar and FC Augsburg.
 Partizan made three victories in group stage (3–2 at home and 2–1 in away against AZ and 3–1 in Augsburg against same team), but he failed to get in Round of 32.
 Partizan failed to defend the title, but won Serbian Cup after five years, without conceding goal.
 Partizan is first team who managed to win the Serbian Cup without conceding goal in history.